-On 27 July 2021, the Central Bank published an Industry Letter to relevant regulated firms to inform them of the publication of an Addendum to the Consumer Protection Code 2012 and an Addendum to the Code of Conduct on Mortgage Arrears 2013 that introduce a revised version of the Standard Financial Statement ("SFS").
-The revised SFS becomes effective from 1 January 2022.
+On 27 July 2021, the Central Bank published an Industry Letter to relevant regulated firms to inform them of the publication of an Addendum to the Consumer Protection Code 2012 and an Addendum to the Code of Conduct on Mortgage Arrears 2013 that introduce a revised version of the Standard Financial Statement (SFS).
+The revised SFS became effective on 1 January 2022.